metamn/react/content/blog/design-systems/index.md

 Pair programming is an age old paradigm.

-Two developers sit in front of a single machine.
+Two developers sit in the front of a single machine.
 They collaborate instantly and produce a single output.

 Pair designing would be similar.
 A designer and a developer sits at a single desk and produces a single output.